wilhelm-murdoch/baste/README.md

   GITHUB_TOKEN
     A personal developer token associated with your Github account.
-You can easily create a new one in the "Developer Settings" page under your account's settings.
+You can easily create a new one in the "Developer Settings" page under your account settings.
 The only permission scope you will need is "gist" in order to create new Gists.

 Examples: